sswam/allemande/doc/nsfw/guide_nsfw.md

 They are very strong at softcore, hardcore, hentai, and extreme art.
 Faces may appear a bit samey in some of these models.
 Ask Sam for advice on how to fix this, if it bothers you!

 The Bigi model (Big Love XL) is closer to SDXL, with a bit of Pony mixed in.
 It can understand both English and Danbooru tags to some extent.

+There are a few variant art model agents with extra features:

+- Krea - Krea2, but translates Pony-style prompts to work better
+- Klein - F2K, but translates Pony-style prompts to work better
+- Xrea - Krea, but includes a LoRA for NSFW
+- Xlein - Klein, but includes a LoRA for NSFW
+- Xrie - Krie, but includes a LoRA for NSFW
+- Nude - Xlein, prompted to nudify an image (recommended)
+- KNude - Xrea, prompted to nudify an image
+- KNude2 - Krea with an alternative NSFW LoRA, prompted to nudify an image